IBE160/SG-Awesome-like-KI/docs/epics.md

 ### Story 3.5: Post-Upload Actions

 As a user,
-I want to have the option to generate a summary or quiz immediately after uploading and organizing a document, So that I can quickly get value from the tool in a streamlined workflow.
+I want to have the option to generate a summary or quiz immediately after uploading a document, So that I can quickly get value from the tool without having to organize my content first.

 **Acceptance Criteria:**

-**Given** a document has been successfully uploaded via the guided workflow **When** the upload success confirmation is shown **Then** the UI presents prominent, clear options to "Generate Summary" or "Generate Quiz" for that new document.
+**Given** a document has been successfully uploaded **When** the upload is complete
-**And** selecting an option transitions the user directly into the respective generation wizard with the document pre-selected.
+**Then** the UI presents immediate options to "Generate Summary" or "Generate Quiz".
+**And** generated content from unorganized documents shall be temporarily stored in an 'Unorganized' area, accessible to the user for later assignment.

 **Prerequisites:** Story 3.1, Story 3.2.

-**Technical Notes:** This requires a UI flow that seamlessly connects the end of the upload journey with the beginning of the generation journeys.
+**Technical Notes:** This will require a flexible UI flow that can handle content generation for both organized and unorganized documents.

 ---